jamesahorne/milestone-3/README.md

 * The buttons, which should be pink, are blue.
 * The Reset button in the filter recipes section, which only uses HTML (as no JavaScript is needed when type=reset), doesn’t work.

 ## Deployment
+The website is deployed and hosted on Heroku (https://milestone-4.herokuapp.com/).
 To deploy the website, follow the instructions below.
 1. Add "requirements.txt" using command "sudo pip3 freeze --local > requirements.txt" and "Procfile" using "echo web: python app.py > Procfile".
 2. Hide the environment variables (MONGO_DBNAME and MONGO_URI), by putting them in the .bashrc file.
 Add the same environment variable names and values into Heroku Config Vars.